rstropek/Samples/AngularSvg/readme.md

 ## Introduction

 This sample has originally been developed for [*Magdeburger Dev Days*](https://md-devdays.de/) 2018.
-The goal is to show how to use SVG in Angular projects.
+I refreshed and extended the material for *Techorama Netherlands 2018*.
+The goal is to show how to use SVG + WebSockets in Angular projects.

 ## Demo Checklist